 Scenario A

 Description: Party A is the “Seller” under the 6.3.1 Contract that designates “Seller” as the Confirming Party.
-Party A initiates a new Transaction Confirmation with Party B. Party A completes the data in all four sections of the TC Dataset.
+Party A initiates a Transaction Confirmation with Party B. Party A completes the data in all four sections of the TC Dataset.
 Party B, as the non- Confirming Party, validates the data, finds no errors or questions.
 Party B assigns the Party B Transaction Number, completes the Party B Signatory Data, and accepts the Transaction Confirmation as initially transmitted.

-NOTE: Under the 6.3.1 Contract General Terms and Conditions, Party B, as non-Confirming Party, is not required to respond to Party A, as the Confirming Party.
+NOTE: Under the 6.3.1 Contract General Terms and Conditions, Party B, as receiving Party, is not required to respond to Party A, as the Confirming Party.

-Step 1 First entry/transmission of a new TC Dataset sent by the Transaction Confirmation initiator; Confirming Party as Seller (Party A) completes all sections of the TC Dataset as noted.
+Step 1 First entry/transmission of initiated TC Dataset sent by the Transaction Confirmation initiator; Confirming Party as Seller (Party A) completes all sections of the TC Dataset as noted.

 Transaction Confirmation Change Type T (Transaction)